AIS-Bonn/easy_pbr/README.md

   <img src="imgs/shader_ball_crop.png" width="250" />
 </p>

 EasyPBR is a lightweight Physically-Based Renderer designed for ease of use and fast prototyping.
 It abstracts away most of the complexity of rendering allowing the user to display high quality images in only a couple of lines of code.
-By default, EasyPBR tries to choose the parameters in order to best render a particular scene but if more control is needed, the whole rendering process is controllable through either a Python script or C++ program.
+By default, EasyPBR tries to choose parameters in order to best render a particular scene but if more control is needed, the whole rendering process is controllable through either a Python script or C++ program.
 EasyPBR is written in C++ and OpenGL and provides Python bindings to most of it's functionality.

 <!-- ![Image description](imgs/stadium.png) | ![Image description](imgs/mnt_valley_dirt.png) -->